Chevrolet Malibu Insurance Rates

 Rates are averaged for all Chevrolet Malibu models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Increasing deductibles can save around $275 each year
+- Increasing policy deductibles could save up to $250 each year

 As you can see from the above information, the price of a 2018 Chevy Malibu for insurance will be different than the 2016 Chevy Malibu insurance costs.
 The 2014 Chevy Malibu price ranges will also be different, and it’s important to know the different before buying Chevy Malibu car insurance.